alexahn/mermin/README.md

 var mermin = require('mermin');

 mermin.extend('images', function (data, write_path, minify) {
-    // empty function because we will not be mergin
+    // empty function because we will not be merging
     // types will not be recognized unless we extend mermin });